Frequency-Division Multiplexed CV-QKD System: Experiment and Results

 We then evaluated the impact of FDM on QKD signal performance using 10-Mbaud signals per channel.
 Although a 64-MHz channel spacing, as implied by Eq.~\eqref{eq5}, would suppress inter-channel crosstalk, we adopted a narrower spacing based on a relaxed criterion to improve spectral efficiency.
 A two-channel FDM system was investigated with the first channel centered at 64 MHz (based on Eq.~\eqref{eq5}), as shown in Fig.~4(a).
 For both amplitude- and phase-modulated signals, crosstalk was sufficiently attenuated at a channel spacing ($\Delta f$) of 36~MHz or higher.
 Consequently, we adopted a channel spacing of 40~MHz, corresponding to $4\times\text{SR}_\text{BB}$, preventing the first-sidelobe overlap.

 Fig.~4(b) shows the excess noise for both amplitude- and phase-modulated signals as the number of channels increased, with the first channel at 64~MHz and a 40-MHz spacing.
-For amplitude-modulated signals, the excess noise increased by a factor of 1.63 when the number of channels doubled from one to two.
+For amplitude-modulated signals, the excess noise increased by a factor of 1.36 when the number of channels doubled from one to two.
 However, the rate of noise growth diminished as the number of channels further increased.
 This was because the spectral distance between existing and newly added channels increased, leading to a reduction in additional crosstalk.
-Specifically, the excess noise increased by only a factor of 1.11 as the number of channels expanded from 2 to 4.
+Specifically, the excess noise increased by only a factor of 1.13 as the number of channels expanded from 2 to 4.
 The same trend was observed for phase-modulated signals.

 We experimentally investigated the achievable SKR, adopting a worst-case approach by selecting the lower value between the amplitude and phase bases, as a function of transmission distance based on the back-to-back excess noise (estimated with $m=1.25\times10^6$ symbols), as shown in Fig.~5(a).
 The analysis considered 1 to 4 channels of 10-Mbaud signals (initial $f_{\text{IF}}=64$~MHz, 40-MHz spacing) with an assumed fiber loss of 0.2~dB/km.
-In the asymptotic limit (i.e., infinite key size), a single channel could reach up to 119.0~km, whereas the maximum distance for 2--4 channel systems decreased significantly to 81.1--83.5~km due to the noise penalties shown in Fig.~4(b).
-Under this asymptotic scenario, the 4-channel system provided a 3.7-fold SKR gain and outperformed the single-channel system for distances up to 71.0~km.
-However, under a practical finite-size scenario ($N=10^7$, $\bar\epsilon=10^{-10}$), the transmission distance decreased only slightly from 45.6 km (single-channel) to 42.5 km (four-channel), a penalty of merely 3.1 km.
-The back-to-back SKR gains were 1.9, 2.8, and 3.7 times for 2, 3, and 4 channels, respectively, as shown in Fig.~5(b).
-Despite this nearly proportional growth, a slight sublinear scaling occurred due to increased excess noise.
-Nevertheless, the 4-channel configuration maintained a higher SKR for distances up to 41.1~km, which is comparable to the maximum transmission distance of the single-channel system.
+In the asymptotic limit (i.e., infinite key size), a single channel could reach up to 119.0~km, whereas the maximum distance for 2--4 channel systems decreased significantly to 81.1--83.5~km.
+This degradation originates from the increased excess noise with the number of channels, as analyzed in Fig.~4(b).
+Under this asymptotic scenario, the 4-channel system outperformed the single-channel system for distances up to 71.0~km.
+However, under a practical finite-size scenario ($(m,n)=(1.25\times10^6 ,8.75\times10^6)$, $\bar\epsilon=10^{-10}$), the transmission distance decreased only slightly from 30.2~km (single-channel) to 27.9~km (four-channel), a penalty of merely 2.3~km. {The corresponding back-to-back SKR gains, summarized in Table}~\ref{tab1}{, scaled nearly proportionally with the number of channels, with a slight sublinear trend arising from the increased excess noise.} Nevertheless, the 4-channel configuration maintained a higher SKR for distances up to 26.8~km, which is comparable to the maximum transmission distance of the single-channel system.